agsb/f2u/README.md

 Many Forths go around this limitation with schemes of mapping where dictionary is writtren and ping-pong buffers to perform as a transparent, or not, system, some uses explicit sram, eeprom, and flash spaces and leaves for user where and what use.

 Looking into Forth standarts (79, 83, ANS, 2012, FIG, etc) and implementations, (using mnemonics) there are small lists of

     1) words that changes memory contents as STORE (!), MOVE, FILL;
     2) words that changes the dictionary as COMMA (,), CREATE, DOTSTR (.");
     3) words that changes flag bits as IMMEDIATE, SMUDGE, HIDE, REVEAL;

 When defining a new word between COLON (:) and SEMI (;), copy the actual flash page correspondent of DP pointer to sram buffer, start pointers offsets, make the changes into sram buffer and when is full, or at end, flush contents and restart pointers;

 When defining words with CREATE and DOES> use same aprouch.

 # Implementation References

 *Do it yourself*

-## 1. In eforth for Cortex M4,  http://forth.org/OffeteStore/1013_eForthAndZen.pdf, to use in a ESP32, Dr. C.H.Ting uses a optimal approach for forth engine, with cpu family specific instructions (ISA) *inline into dictionary*.
+## 1. In eforth for Cortex M4,  <http://forth.org/OffeteStore/1013_eForthAndZen.pdf>, to use in a ESP32, Dr. C.H.Ting uses a optimal approach for forth engine, with cpu family specific instructions (ISA) *inline into dictionary*

 _in my opinion, is the best and ideal solution per cpu_ (at cost of size and portability)